-Often associated to the Hippie movement, Patchouli has had its heyday in the years 1960 to 1970.
-Emblematic of the “Flower Power” era and the hippies, it is linked to the notions of freedom and travel….
+Often associated with the Hippie movement, Patchouli has had its heyday in the years 1960 to 1970.
+Emblematic of the “Flower Power” era and the hippies, we think to the notions of freedom and travel….

 Beyond a clothing, musical and behavioural rebellion, the Hippies were recognisable by their perfume.
 Men and women used Patchouli as the emblem of a new exoticism.
 As was the first use of it as a perfume, Patchouli is also the symbol of a new understanding of love, sensuality and ‘free-love’…

 The pogostemon cablin variety comes from Asia.
-It likes tropical regions.
-It is also found in South America, the Philippines and Indonesia.
+It likes tropical regions and we can find it in South America, the Philippines and Indonesia.

 Its woody smell, earthy and dry, with hints of camphor and smoke (which is believed to be an aphrodisiac odour).
 The Patchouli essential oil needs to be macerated in order to produce an odour that improves with time, depending on the time the essential oil is retrieved during the distillation process, it will vary in odour and colour.

 Yield: 330kg of patchouli leaves for 1kg of essential oil